Student life and enrichment

 For more information, please contact Professor Angelique Koumouzelis.

-Marianopolis aims to “prepare students to make positive contributions as citizens of a complex and changing world,” to quote the College’s mission statement.
+Marianopolis aims to “prepare students to make positive contributions to their communities and the world,” to quote the College’s mission statement.
 To honour this commitment, the College offers courses abroad to students in any program as part of their specific education or complementary courses.

 “Immersion in a foreign country enables students to apply classroom theories firsthand, thereby making them more informed citizens of the world,” said Director General Christian Corno.